Search This Blog

 Negotiation: Tactical Conflict Resolution to Strategic Transcendent Eloquence

 Managers and leaders can always recognize that they may not always get what they want when working with stakeholders.
 Whether it is working with external vendors and clients or internal business units and employees, negotiating for the right resources, contractual agreements, time, cost, scope and even risk is omnipresent in today’s business environments.
-The fundamental reason for negotiation is to agree on a term that allows both parties in the negotiation to perform better or produce something in relatively better terms than in the absence of the negotiation agreement.
+The fundamental reason for negotiation is to agree on a term that allows both parties in the negotiation to perform better or produce something on relatively better terms than in the absence of the negotiation agreement.

 Those that have worked on negotiation may very well know the common techniques like issue resolution, democratic dispute resolution, bargaining, and litigation.
-But, some may relate to the term phrase best alternative to a negotiating agreement (Fisher and Ury, 1981).
+But some may relate to the term phrase best alternative to a negotiating agreement (Fisher and Ury, 1981).
 Depending upon the root cause that led to a disagreement or conflict, the negotiation may have to morph from simple dispute resolution to a transcendent eloquence.
 For instance, the discussions such as negotiating for an extension to a project or salary negotiations for a new job may involve evaluating the BATNA from the following areas:

 • Opportunity cost of the existing status quo relative to the alternative arrangement